-- Using the law to resolve an uncooperative beneficiary’s acts: Despite my hopes otherwise, sometimes the law is the only solution to an uncooperative family member’s unfortunate choices.
-I have defended estates in many situations such as:
+- Using the law to resolve an uncooperative beneficiary’s acts: Despite our hopes otherwise, sometimes the law is the only solution to an uncooperative family member’s unfortunate choices.
+Gadi defends estates in many situations such as:

 - Proving parentage when relatives accused the sole heir of not really being her father’s daughter

 - Evicting relatives or other parties who refuse to leave the decedent’s residence

 - Defending a handwritten will from a relative who accused our client of forging the will

 - Mediated legal settlements to many decedents’ estate disputes

 - Defense of the will and contested will litigation: Having an experienced probate attorney on your side (and by your side) throughout the process means you can turn over the problem of defending the will and representing you as Executor in the event of a will contest (litigation).

 Contact Our Office

 If you have been named the Executor of a will or are seeking to become the Administrator of an estate, it makes sense to have a good understanding of what lies ahead of you throughout the probate process. we are able to help with probates in many California counties.
 Call our office in Palo Alto at 650-449-6671 or contact us by email to arrange a time we can discuss your circumstances.